-Wholesome advice to young men .-Begin life with the least show and the least expense possible; you may at pleasure increase both, but you cannot easily diminish lations with them.
-The moment is, doubtless, them.
+expense possible; you may at pleasure increase both, but you cannot easily diminish hem.
 Do not think your estate your own while any man can call upon you for money and you cannot pay; therefore begin with timorous parsimony.
 Let it be your first care to be in no man's debt.
 Resolve not to be poor, whatever you have, spend less.
 Poverty is a great enemy to human happi ness, it certainly destroys liberty, and it makes some virtues impracticable, and, others extremely difficult.